dot166/jOS_j-lib/README.md

-# jOS SDK - a common library that (most of) my android apps use
+# jLib - a common library that (most of) my android apps use

-contains a version of the holo theme that is patched for use with appcompat, a custom actionbar baced on material3 Toolbar and some other things.
+contains a version of the holo theme that is patched for use with appcompat, a custom actionbar based on material3 Toolbar and some other things.

 ## PrivExt subfolder can only be built with aosp, rest of sdk can be built with gradle